anhinga/synapses/regularization.md

 Test set: Average loss: 0.0884, Accuracy: 97.21%
 ```

-and I run the last triplet of experiments with 1e-3 regularization (that run was unremarkable, but demonstrated a shift from virtually no network topology learning to positive topology learning in the first two experiments of the triplet, and a shoft from strongly pronounced negative topology learning to virtually no topology learning in the last experiment of the triplet).
+and I run the last triplet of experiments with 1e-3 regularization (that run was unremarkable, but demonstrated a shift from virtually no network topology learning to positive network topology learning in the first two experiments of the triplet, and a shift from strongly pronounced negative topology learning to virtually no network topology learning in the last experiment of the triplet).

 ## Future work

+The following directions of future work seem promising

+### Regularization experiments

+[...]

+### Changes in evolutionary scheme

+[...]

+### Recurrent networks and more interesting cases of topology learning

+[...]

+### Acceleration of training, possibly including complete rewrites using existing sparse matrix implementations

+[...]

 **This is currently work in progress**